 Travel and parking tend to be typical of a village primary.
 Many families walk, and driving at drop-off can be constrained by narrow roads and limited space.
 If you rely on the car, ask how the school manages safe drop-off and whether there are specific routes or expectations that reduce congestion.

 Curriculum consistency in newer subjects.
 The 2024 inspection highlighted that where curriculum areas are newer, staff do not always revisit prior knowledge consistently, which can leave gaps and misconceptions for some pupils.
+In the current 2025 dataset, 60% of pupils met the expected standard in reading, writing and maths combined, with 20% reaching the higher standard.

 SEND adaptations need to be even across subjects.
 The same inspection noted that adaptations for pupils with SEND are strong in some subjects but not yet consistent in every subject.
 If this is relevant to your child, ask for concrete examples of how lessons are adjusted across the timetable.